microsoft/makecode-csp/content/unit-3/day-4/events.md

     * On game update
     * On A button pressed
     * On sprite overlaps
-* Ask students to publish their game and post the link to their [My Galga Game](/unit-3/day-4/my-galga-game) page.
+* Ask students to publish their game and post the link to their <a href="/unit-3/day-4/my-galga-game">My Galga Game</a> page.
 * Encourage students to save their game to their computer also.
 * Have students play their game a few times to see how it works.